-In addition to the mitigative measures stipulated above, the following are provided to guide the contractor during the works for the drilling of the boreholes.
+In addition to the mitigative measures stipulated above, the following are provided to guide the contractor during the works for the works.

-4.3.1 Cultural Heritage - Procedures for Chance Finds
+4.3.1 CULTURAL HERITAGE - PROCEDURES FOR CHANCE FINDS

 All archaeological evidence should be documented in accordance with national law and Best International Industry Practice (BIIP).
 Where excavation is carried out, this should be conducted by cultural heritage experts, in accordance with national law and BIIP, with the results provided to the appropriate cultural heritage authorities.
 A chance find is any unanticipated discovery or recognition of cultural heritage.
 Most often, chance finds occur during the construction phase of a project.
 Such finds include, for example, the discovery of a single artefact, an artefact indicating the presence of a buried archaeological site, human remains, fossilized plant or animal remains or animal tracks, or a natural object or soil feature that appears to indicate the presence of archaeological material.
 If artefacts or sites of cultural heritage are encountered by chance while undertaking excavation during construction activities, the Chance Finds Procedure must be activated.
 Hence, the Chance Finds Procedure will form part of all contracts related to construction awarded under the project.